 Who is Nirav Modi?

 Under him, Modi learned the tricks of the trade in the diamond industry and eventually went on to found ‘Firestar’ in 1999 a diamond sourcing and trading company.
-The success of the business soon saw Modi acquiring other jewelry businesses.
+The success of the business soon saw Modi acquiring other jewellery businesses.
 These included the likes of Frederick Goldman in 2005, and Sandberg & Sikorski and A.Jaffe in 2007 in the USA.

-In 2010 he launched a diamond store that bore his own name which eventually grew to 16 stored in locations like Delhi, Mumbai, New York, Hong Kong, London, and Macau.
+In 2010 he launched a diamond store that bore his own name which eventually grew to 16 stores in locations like Delhi, Mumbai, New York, Hong Kong, London, and Macau.
 Modi’s popularity grew after he designed the “Golconda Lotus Necklace” with an old, 12-carat, pear-shaped diamond in 2010 and the Riviere of Perfection, featuring 36 flawless white diamonds weighing a total of 88.88 carats, being sold at Sotheby’s auction.

 His store launch in New York included the likes of Donald Trump, actress Naomi Watts, and model Coco Rocha.
 The store sold luxury brands like Hermes, Chanel, Prada, and Gucci.
 Renting the store alone cost him $1.5 million for a year.

-At the height of his successful business career, he was known as one of the Indian diamond kings and his jewelry was worn by Kate Winslet for the Oscars.
+At the height of his successful business career, he was known as one of the Indian diamond kings and his jewellery was worn by Kate Winslet for the Oscars.
 All that was until the news of the scam broke out.

-How did Nirav Modi pull off the Scam?
+How did Nirav Modi Pull Off the Scam?